hackforla/website/README.md

 request".
 Please rename your pull request something descriptive i.e. "building a project card for civic opportunity project".
-Also, since your changes are not in the hackforla/website repository, you need to click the "compare across forks" link in the first paragraph to make you repository and your new branch available.
+Also, since your changes are not in the hackforla/website repository, you need to click the "compare across forks" link in the first paragraph to make your repository and your new branch available.
 Make sure to include pictures of any visual changes made to the site and document your edits on the PR so that the reviewer can understand the changes made.
 Review the changes that will be included in the pull request and, if it fixes a specific issue, include `Fixes #140` in the pull request message so the issue will be closed automatically once